 author – activist – faculty – mom

-On June 25th, SIDE CHICK NATION will be the first novel to be published about Hurricane Maria, from Kensington Publishing.
+On June 25th, SIDE CHICK NATION was be the first novel to be published about Hurricane Maria, from Kensington Publishing.

 Aya’s fourth “Justice Hustlers” feminist heist novel, which follows UPTOWN THIEF, THE BOSS, and THE ACCIDENTAL MISTRESS also features voices not often represented in mainstream fiction: SIDE CHICK NATION’s protagonist, Dulce García, was a teen sexually exploited by a violent New York pimp until Marisol Rivera rescued her.
 But Dulce didn’t stay rescued for long.
 In SIDE CHICK NATION, Dulce’s unhealed trauma and appetite for thrills lead her into an endless party of sugar daddies in the Caribbean.
 Until she gets caught in Hurricane Maria in Puerto Rico—and witnesses both the heartbreaking disaster of climate change, and the international vultures who plunder the tragedy for a financial killing, making shady use of relief funds to devastate the island even more . . .